 Something apparently overlooked: after GW goes down and the absence of the system leaves Outer Haven's unmanned defenses dead weight, it also leaves the FROGs as lumps of weeping, broken women from the onslaught of, until now, suppressed battlefield trauma.
 The ensuing montage includes a scene of the Missouri's Marines, although keeping their guns trained at all times, rescuing them, with the less debilitated FROGs in the rafts trying to comfort the ones who have lost the will to even move.

-The part that really gets to this troper is one FROG holding another who has collapsed while stroking her head.
-Seriously one of the sweetest things she has ever seen.
+The part that really gets to me is one FROG holding another who has collapsed while stroking her head.
+Seriously one of the sweetest things I have ever seen.

 Let's not forget Raiden's segment in the end of the game either.
 After suffering all kinds of headbreaking injuries, emotional and physical, Raiden is fitted back with an organic-lookalike body and then reunited with Rose, who is accompanied by a little boy.
 She reveals that the child is Raiden's son and her apparent marriage to Colonel Campbell was just a cover to protect John from The Patriots.
 John tells Raiden he's cool like a superhero, and then flourishes his toy sword just like Raiden did in MGS2.
 The three of them embrace, Raiden promises Rose he will never abandon her again, and they finally get to be the family they always wanted to be.
 Say what you will about Raiden, but you can't deny that after all the crap he had gone through in his life, he really needed and deserved that happy ending.